AdityaKr015/AI-Career-Guidance-WebApp/README.md

 We the Team Paradox made this project for  3-day national-level hackathon organized by Gateway Education in collaboration with ImaginXP (CollegeDekho Group)

-🎓 AI Career Guidance Web App
+## 🎓 AI Career Guidance Web App

 An AI powered career guidance webapp built with Streamlit and Google Gemini API, designed to help students discover their ideal career paths based on their skills, interests, and personality.

-✨ The app analyzes user inputs using Gemini 2.5 Pro and provides personalized recommendations with confidence levels, suggested skills, and future opportunities — in English or Hinglish, depending on input.
+✨Our App analyzes user inputs using Gemini 2.5 Pro and provides personalized recommendations with confidence levels, suggested skills, and future opportunities — in English or Hinglish, depending on input.

-🚀 Features
+## 🚀 Features

 ✅ Personalized Career Recommendations
 Tailored suggestions based on your strengths, interests, and personality.